 Guided by the company’s Environmental Policy, our environment coordinators and mill managers have on-the-ground responsibility for compliance with local laws and regulations and for facilitating continuous improvement.
-Corporate environment managers work closely with each mill environment coordinator to identify and manage the issues most relevant to specific operations.
+Corporate environment managers and coordinators work closely with each mill environment coordinator to identify and manage the issues most relevant to specific operations.

 Proactive Approach to Preventing Environmental Incidents

 Other initiatives include employee outreach and education tools to support a culture change towards environmental incident prevention, rather than reactive management.
-Such initiatives include a 360 degree risk assessment system, environmental training for supervisors and managers, one-on-one environmental meetings with employees, and a robust near-miss reporting system based on our successful health and safety incident management approach.
+Such initiatives include a 360-degree risk assessment system, environmental training for supervisors and managers, one-on-one environmental meetings with employees, and a robust near-miss reporting system based on our successful health and safety incident management approach.

-In the rare event that an environmental incident does occur, our operations and Environment groups review all incident investigations and action plans.
+In the rare event that an environmental incident does occur, our operations and Environment group review all incident investigations and action plans.
 Our incident management approach includes a comprehensive tracking system to ensure efficient reporting, as well as specific procedures for the internal communication of environmental incidents with the purpose of sharing key learnings between facilities.
-A formal investigation is always required so that efficient preventive measure can be put in place.
+A formal investigation is always required so that efficient preventive measures can be put in place.

-In late 2012, our reporting procedures changed dramatically following a senior management request for more transparency and consistency in environmental incident communications.
+In late 2012, we changed our reporting procedures following a senior management request for more transparency and consistency in environmental incident communications.
 Accordingly, the Environment group developed a policy that includes reporting methods and parameters to support information sharing and continuous improvement.
 In order to compare "apples to apples," we now classify significant (by volume) spills uniformly across operations, using the most stringent local laws and regulations as our baseline.
 Notices of violation (the documents issued by government entities to inform organizations of their violations as well as the associated administrative penalties, fines or sanctions) are also addressed through this policy framework.